-MPERS categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles in accordance with GASB 72.
+MPERS categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset and give the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (level 1 measurements) and the lowest priority to unobservable inputs (level 3 measurements).